munificent/craftinginterpreters/book/superclasses.md

 <img src="image/superclasses/jlox-resolve.png" alt="Resolving a call to cook() in an instance of Cruller means walking the superclass chain." />

 That's a lot of work to perform during method *invocation* time.
-It's slow and, worse, the farther an inherited method is up the ancestor chain, the slower it gets.
+It's slow, and worse, the farther an inherited method is up the ancestor chain, the slower it gets.
 Not a great performance story.